pypa/packaging.python.org/source/tutorials/packaging-projects.rst

         build-backend = "pdm.pep517.api"

-``requires`` is a list of packages that are needed to build your package.
+- ``requires`` is a list of packages that are needed to build your package.
+You don't need to install them; build frontends like :ref:`pip` will install them automatically in a temporary, isolated virtual environment.
-``build-backend`` is the name of Python object that will be used to perform the build.
-See :pep:`517` and :pep:`518` for background and details.
+- ``build-backend`` is the name of the Python object that frontends will use to perform the build.

 ..
 TODO: Add note to check the tools' documentation for the current snippet?